antronerds/r2-tutorials/docs/Using_Signatures.md

 1. Go back to the "main" page and select "correlate gene with track" from "box 3".
 In "box 4" we provide "MYCN" and click "Next".
-2. On the following page, we select our newly created track in the "select a track" dropdown box and click "Next".
+2. On the following page, we select our newly created track in the "select a track" dropdown box and click "Next" (figure 4).
-3. R2 will now produce a plot where the signature score for every patient is related to the MYCN mRNA expression value (Figure 4).
+3. R2 will now produce a plot where the signature score for every patient is related to the MYCN mRNA expression value (Figure 5).
 4. We can make this look a bit prettier by adapting the color for patients on the basis of e.g. MYCN amplification status.
 To achieve this, we go to the "adjustable settings" at the bottom of the page and select "Color by track" from the "ColorMode" and select "mycn\_amp" from the "Track for color" option.
-Click "Adjust Settings" to redraw (Figure 5).
+Click "Adjust Settings" to redraw.
 5. We can now clearly see that MYCN amplified patients have a higher MYCN activity score.
 The possibilities for numerical tracks are endless with some smart questions (Figure 5).

 ![Figure 4: mycn vs signature score](_static/images/Genesetcorrelation_mycn_signature_group_va.png "Figure 3: Add groupcolouring")